pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part04_spark_migration_tool.md

 >**⚠ Warning**
 >If you are unable to run the spark-submit you may have to remove the tls setting from config.yaml.
 In other words, completely erase line 4.

+## Summary

+The spark-submit is the single command used to submit a Spark Application to a cluster.
+The command provides with a wide variety of options and configurations for running the Application as a Job, for example the number and resources assigned to Spark Driver and Executors.

+The CDE CLI provides a very similar command, the CDE spark-submit, which can be used to submit Spark Applications to CDE Virtual Clusters.
+The CDE Spark Submit Migration Tool was created to allow you to convert one or more spark-submit commands to CDE spark-submit.
+This requires a brief installation and is available to you from the Virtual Cluster Service Details page.

+Congratulations for making it to the end of the core labs of this workshop!
+In [the next section](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part05_bonus_labs.md#part-5-bonus-labs) you can expand on CDE with three additional topics: a [more advanced CDE Airflow use case](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part05_bonus_labs.md#bonus-lab-1-cde-airflow-orchestration-in-depth); an [Airflow DAG leveraging the CDW Operator](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part05_bonus_labs.md#bonus-lab-2-using-cde-airflow-with-cdw) to orchestrate CDW queries from a CDE Airflow DAG; and a more [in-depth view of the CDE CLI](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part05_bonus_labs.md#bonus-lab-3-using-the-cde-cli-to-streamline-cde-production-use-cases-in-depth).